What Is Purple In Spanish And Best Ways To Say It?

 Violáceo – Violaceus

-Violet is the seventh color in the visible light range and refers to violet-colored things.
+Violet is the seventh colour in the visible light range and refers to violet-coloured things.
 We can find it in books and poems since it is an old, formal word.
-The purple color that marks bruises takes a while to show up, and when it does, it changes between different violet tones.
+The purple colour that marks bruises takes a while to show up, and when it does, it changes between different violet tones.

 Malva – Mauve

-It is a soft color, like lilac.
+It is a soft colour, like lilac.
 Lilac is in the violet and fuchsia family, which can also be linked to pink.
 According to its name, it comes from the purple flower.
-The color orchid has the same tone and comes from the same flower.
-The Spanish name for it is mauve color, which comes from an experiment William Perkins did by mistake when he was trying to oxidise aniline to get quinine.
+The colour orchid has the same tone and comes from the same flower.
+The Spanish name for it is mauve colour, which comes from an experiment William Perkins did by mistake when he was trying to oxidise aniline to get quinine.
 At the time, quinine was the only medicine that could treat malaria.

 Purpurino – Purpurine